When Ted Nugent’s Hot Streak Began to Cool With ‘State of Shock’

-Unfortunately, additional rockers such as ‘Take It or Leave It,’ ‘It Don’t Matter’ and ‘Satisfied’ lacked that distinctly manic Nugent energy – an issue that exposed their dull, seemingly thrown-together lyrics.
-There was also an unusually straight-faced ballad, ‘Alone’ (which truth be told, was a great showcase for singer Charlie Huhn) and an ill-fitting, oddly reminiscent of Cheap Trick paranoid pop-rocker, ‘I Want to Tell You.’
+But additional rockers such as "Take It or Leave It," "It Don’t Matter" and "Satisfied" lacked that distinctly manic Ted Nugent energy – an issue that exposed their dull, seemingly thrown-together lyrics.
+There was also an unusually straight-faced ballad, "Alone" (which truth be told, was a great showcase for singer Charlie Huhn) and an ill-fitting, paranoid pop-rocker called "I Want to Tell You" that was oddly reminiscent of Cheap Trick.

-In other words, the electrical charge promised by ‘State of Shock’ was, at best, delivered via alternating, not direct current, if you catch our metaphor.
-This inconsistency was eventually reflected in the album’s rather brief passage through the U.S. Top 20, and disappointing sales — although to be fair, it “just” went gold, where all of its recent predecessors had gone platinum.
+In the end, the electrical charge promised by State of Shock was, at best, delivered via alternating, not direct current.
+This inconsistency was eventually reflected in the album’s rather brief passage through the U.S. Top 20, and disappointing sales; it "only" went gold, where all of its recent predecessors had gone platinum.

-Nevertheless, Nugent and and his band — bassist Walt Monaghan and drummer Cliff Davies — carried on gamely promoting ‘State of Shock,’ both on the road and in the media, throughout 1979 and well into 1980.
-This trek including stopping by ABC’s short-lived ‘Fridays’ live comedy show for this sizzling rendition of ‘Paralyzed.’
+Nevertheless, Nugent and and his band — bassist Walt Monaghan and drummer Cliff Davies — carried on gamely promoting State of Shock, both on the road and in the media, throughout 1979 and well into 1980.
+This trek including stopping by ABC’s short-lived Fridays live comedy show for a sizzling rendition of "Paralyzed."

 In a sign of things to come, the '80s wouldn’t treat Nugent nearly as well as the '70s did.
 By then, however, his legacy had long since been secured by everything that came before State of Shock.